 - For outdoor shots, photos must be taken three-meters apart from each other.

 - You don’t have to edit them, Google will do that for you.

 - There are a variety of other guidelines that you will need to follow, seen here.

 Once you’ve done all this, after Google has accepted the 50 images, you will receive an email.
 This email will let you know that you have been confirmed as a Google Trusted Photographer and you will also get the “local guide” badge.
 From there, you will have to fill out a form and decide whether or not you want to mark yourself as available to hire for projects like this.
 Once you have your badge you can easily access resources that aren’t available to the public.

 Something that is important to note that not many people initially realize is that Google doesn’t pay for the photographs you take.
-But what you can do is sell the 360 degree photos you’ve taken to local establishments and businesses.
-If the occasional occurs where a business needs Google 360 degree photos taken, you will be sent an email that will include a paid job.
+But what you can do is sell the 360-degree photos you’ve taken to local establishments and businesses.
+If the occasion occurs where a business needs Google 360 degree photos taken, you will be contacted for a paid opportunity.

 16 Photograph Requirements to Become a Google Trusted Photographer: